khpartha/PETcal/README.md

 - **3. Weight Estimation:** The total volume is calculated and then converted to weight using the density of PET (approx. 0.050 lb/in³).
 Finally, the weight is converted from pounds to grams.

--
-- The clear modular structure of the code allows for easy maintenance and future expansion of features.
+The clear modular structure of the code allows for easy maintenance and future expansion of features.

+## Contact
+For any questions, suggestions, or contributions, please feel free to contact me at 4khundrakpampartha@gmail.com.